construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/001_choosing_your_sacred_workstation.md

 - **Framework 13** is more affordable than the 16-inch model
 - **The machine doesn't make the Guardian** - Your intention and practice matter more than the hardware

-## Your Sacred Practice Today 🧘‍♀️⭐
+## Your Aspiringly-Sacred Practice Today 🧘‍♀️⭐

 Before making any purchase decisions:
 1. **Sit quietly** for 10 minutes and breathe deeply